Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 **Text is nonsensical**: [ ]

 **Explanation**: The art-context may make the "make a mark or lines on a surface" sense seem more likely at first glance, but "to draw attention" is a fixed expression that has nothing to do with art.
 Since neither meaning fits, tick neither and write a better definition in the free text field.

+---

+**There are some sentences that are word plays taking into account multiple word senses.
+Some of them are solvable, like this:**

+"I greatly enjoy this :blue-background[season], whether I am outside enjoying nature or inside watching TV."

+[x] a time of year
+[ ] a sequence of related television programmes

+**There is a better meaning**: (leave empty)
+**Text is nonsensical**: [ ]

+**Explanation**: It may have been intended as a pun where both meanings apply, but let's take it literally.
+"Enjoying a television series outside enjoying nature" seems unlikely.
+Meanwhile, e.g. enjoying the winter season while warming up in the living room watching TV sounds like a more plausible scenario.

+---

+**On the other hand, some examples may not be solvable:**

+"I wasn't really enjoying this :blue-background[season], with its extreme heat and pointless characters."

+[x] a time of year
+[x] a sequence of related television programmes

+**There is a better meaning** (leave empty)
+**Text is nonsensical**: [x]

+**Explanation** This too is a word play.
+Both meanings are equally likely, but simultaneously, neither of them on their own really result in a sentence that seems logical.
+So I would opt to mark both word senses (since it's not like there is a better meaning), but also mark the text as nonsensical.
+However, imagine if there was a followup sentence:

+"I wasn't really enjoying this :blue-background[season], with its extreme heat and pointless characters.
+Indeed, I met a lot of annoying people this summer."

+While a bit strange to call a real-life person a pointless character, this does make the "a time of year" meaning now more plausible for :blue-background[season].
+You may even argue that the sentence was never nonsensical in the first place if you do not find it strange, but I would personally disagree.
+Plausibility is often subjective, so go with your opinion!

+---

+# The Annotation Procedure

+You will first have to pass the qualification test, which consists of five questions. **You only have one attempt and you can only pass by annotating all of them correctly.** Carefully look at the sentences and determine which sense is more likely (or both/neither).

+**If you fail at the qualification test**: You will not be able to start the annotation.
+Feel free to contact us on Prolific.
+We can review your answers and give you another attempt.

+**If you succeed at the qualification test**: Once you pass the qualification test, you will automatically unlock access to the annotation page.
+It is structurally identical to the qualification.
+Each annotator is assigned around 115 samples.

+Your progress for both qualification and annotation is **saved automatically** anytime you press the *NEXT* button.
+If you close the tab, you can later log in again and continue where you left off.

+### **Good luck and have fun!**